-Sailing on a river cruise is much different from sailing on an ocean cruise.
-The boat is obviously much smaller, which brings an intimacy to the trip that you don't usually have on an ocean cruise.
+Sailing on a river cruise is obviously different from sailing on an ocean cruise.
+The ship is much smaller, of course, which brings an intimacy to the trip that you don't usually have on an ocean cruise.

 Whether you're sailing with your significant other, a friend, or even by yourself, you will meet new friends.
 My husband and I met quite a few people we plan to see again, and the people really made this cruise special for us.

 Unfortunately, I didn't see much of the history of Italy because it was a business trip.
 Though it was fun, I wish I had been able to experience more of Italy's rich heritage.

 A gorgeous protected wildlife preserve, you may be lucky enough to see the wild horses that roam there.
 We did see them from a distance, but were not able to get close enough for photos, except for this guy that that seems to live at the house instead of in the field!

 What's different about this way of raising cattle is that no extra feed is given, and the role of the guardians is minimal.
 It's a very natural environment for the animals.

 We also learned about the Course Camarguaise, the age-old tradition of the razeteurs, young men dressed in white, trying to pluck the rosettes off the bull's forehead.
-I like this tradition so much better than bull fighting, and wish we could have seen it in action.
+I like this tradition so much better than bullfighting, and wish we could have seen it in action.

 After a tractor-drawn carriage ride through the cattle fields to see the bulls up close, we sat down to an amazing lunch served by Stephanie Arnaud.
 This was definitely one of my favorites of all the Viking River Cruises shore excursions.

 We were treated like friends visiting the Arnaud home as they served us a delicious stew, rice, and bread.
 I absolutely loved the food from this region.